SoftInstigate/restheart-website/docs/develop/best-practices.md

         priority = 100,
         description = "adds a GlobalTranformer to filter out the property 'secret' "
         + "from the response on 'GET /coll' "
-        + "when the user does not have the role 'ADMIN'") public class SecretHider implements Initializer {
+        + "when the user does not have the role 'admin'") public class SecretHider implements Initializer {
     @Override
     public void init(Map<String, Object> confArgs) {
-        // a predicate that resolves GET /coll and !roles.contains("ADMIN") var predicate = new RequestContextPredicate() {
+        // a predicate that resolves GET /coll and !roles.contains("admin") var predicate = new RequestContextPredicate() {
             @Override
             public boolean resolve(HttpServerExchange hse, RequestContext context) {